 Guest posting is simply submitting content (typically a blog post) to somebody else's blog.

-It can be very powerful primarily because it helps build a relationship with the blog owner, it drives referral traffic, it gives you a backlink, it builds credibility for your own brand, and you're exposed to another industry influence’s audience.
+It can be very powerful, because it helps build a relationship with the blog owner, it drives referral traffic, it gives you a backlink, it builds credibility for your own brand, and you're exposed to another industry’s or business’s audience.

-For example, I wrote this post on Jeff Bulla's blog and it received nearly 30 comments & over 1,000 social media shares.)
+For example, I wrote this post on Jeff Bulla's blog and it received nearly 30 comments and over 1,000 social media shares.

-If you plan on guest posting (which I highly recommend,) you'll need to plan what blogs you'd like to post on.
+If you plan on guest posting, you'll need to plan what blogs you'd like to post on.

-The best way to do this is by having a spreadsheet of the potential blogs & emailing each one to inquire about guest posting.
+The best way to do this is to create a spreadsheet of the potential blogs and then reach out to inquire about guest posting.
 (Check out this fantastic Advanced Guide to Guest Posting by Neil Patel)

-Side-Note: Make sure they’re relevant to your niche & their audience is engaged.
-Good signs would include social shares & comments.
+Make sure the blog is relevant to your niche and their audience is engaged.
+A successful guest blog will get lots of social shares and comments.

 This is the most common type of content.
-Good ole’ blog posts.
+Good ol' blog posts.